 First of all, you need to understand exactly what it is that’s driving the lack of confidence.
 It could be that they’re afraid of saying the wrong thing and looking or sounding silly, it could be that they’re unsure of themselves physically, so might be reluctant to join in with certain games or activities, or it could be because they are shy.

 Once you’ve worked out why your child feels insecure, it’s easy to help them.
-A child who is scared to speak up.
-This is a very common issue.
-Sensitive, intelligent children are often scared of being laughed at.
+A child who is scared to speak up is not in the minority, in fact it is a very common issue and one that can be improved over time.
+Sensitive, intelligent children are often scared of being laughed at so although they may know the answer they will frequently act like they don’t in class for fear of getting it wrong.

 Try to ensure that your child feels valued for their thoughts and opinions at home.
 Take their observations seriously – don’t laugh at the silly little things they say too much but listen and observe them and try to be constructive.

-For children who struggle physically, engage them in games at home where there’s less pressure.
-Choose games which develop their hand-eye coordination and make it fun.
+For children who struggle physically, engage them in games at home or sign them up to extra curriculum activities away from school where there’s less pressure.
+Choose games which develop their hand-eye coordination and fine motor skills and make it fun, giving the lots of praise along the way.

 Some games which help children’s hand eye coordination include the following –